kot149/zmk-mouse-gesture/README.md

 #### Options

 - `stroke-size`: Size of one stroke in a gesture.
 Note that larger stroke than this value is fine, as duplicate directions will be ignored.
-- `enable-eager-mode`: Execute bindings immediately when gesture pattern is matched.
-When not set, bindings are executed when activation key is released.
 - `idle-timeout-ms`: Time in milliseconds to wait for idle before invoking gesture.
-When set to 0 (default), idle timeout is disabled.
-This can invoke gesture earlier than the release of activation key when eager mode is not enabled.
+When set to 0, idle timeout is disabled.
+- `enable-eager-mode`: Execute pattern matching in real-time and invoke bindings immediately when gesture pattern is matched.
+Duplicate gestures are resolved by invoking after idle timeout, which will be canceled if longer gesture is detected within the timeout, while non-duplicate gestures are invoked immediately.
+When eager mode is disabled, pattern match will only be performed when idle timeout triggers or the activation key is released.

 ### 5. Perform the gesture